-Project Timeline Comments Governance Review Underway Outlined above.
-If Constitutional changes are made, I'll work on a strategy to publicise these changes to the general student body.
-Interpretation Register Underway but postponed This will hopefully be a useful tool for future Gen Secs to be able to easily access previous interpretations.
-Although every Gen Sec has their own interpretive power, it can be helpful to have an available source of institutional knowledge to read up on.
+Project Timeline Comments Governance Underway Outlined above.
+Review If Constitutional changes are made, I'll work on a strategy to publicise these changes to the general student body.
+Interpretation Underway This will hopefully be a useful tool for future Gen Secs to be Register but able to easily access previous interpretations.
+Although postponed every Gen Sec has their own interpretive power, it can be helpful to have an available source of institutional knowledge to read up on.
 I've begun to collate interpretations from 2018 and 2019, but I've postponed this to focus on the Governance Review.
-Meeting summaries After SRC 1 I'm aiming to provide a summary of motions that are passed at each meeting on the ANUSA Facebook page and the progress that has been made on previous motions.
+Meeting After SRC I'm aiming to provide a summary of motions that are passed summaries 1 at each meeting on the ANUSA Facebook page and the progress that has been made on previous motions.
 These will hopefully present an easier and less time-consuming way to engage with ANUSA meetings.
-Regulations Working Group Semester one, term two The Working Group will focus on the Standing Orders.
-Risk Register Semester two This will be my big consultative project for semester two.
-I have not done much work on conceptualising this yet due to my focus on the Governance Review.
+Regulations Semester The Working Group will focus on the Standing Orders.
+Working one, term Group two Risk Register Semester This will be my big consultative project for semester two.
+I two have not done much work on conceptualising this yet due to my focus on the Governance Review.